City Guide · Last updated 3 June 2026

 • Taxi (per km): €1.00

-If you work in Gibraltar, you walk across the border.
-It's a 5-15 minute pedestrian crossing, then another 10-15 minutes to Main Street.
-No car needed.
-That alone saves you hundreds per month in parking and fuel compared to commuting anywhere else.
+If you work in Gibraltar, you walk across the border in 5, 15 minutes and then another 10, 15 minutes to Main Street.
+For the roughly 15,000 people who make that crossing daily, it saves hundreds per month in parking and fuel compared to commuting elsewhere.

 What About Healthcare and Other Monthly Costs?

-If you're registered as a resident in Spain and paying into the social security system, public healthcare is free.
-For expats or freelancers, private health insurance in Spain is surprisingly affordable:
+If you are registered as a resident in Spain and paying into the social security system, public healthcare is covered.
+For expats or freelancers not yet in the system, private health insurance in Spain is affordable relative to the UK or Gibraltar:

-Spain's public healthcare system covers everything from GP visits to hospital stays.
-The nearest major hospital is in La Linea itself (Hospital de La Linea de la Concepcion), and there are multiple private clinics if you prefer shorter wait times.
+Spain's public healthcare system covers GP visits through to hospital stays.
+There is a hospital in La Linea itself, and several private clinics if you prefer shorter wait times.

 How Does La Linea Compare to Nearby Cities?

-This is the comparison that matters.
-La Linea sits in an interesting position: it's next to one of the most expensive places in Europe (Gibraltar) while being one of the cheapest cities in Cadiz province.
+La Linea sits in an interesting position: next to one of the more expensive places to live in Europe while being one of the more affordable cities in Cadiz province.

 ExpenseLa LineaGibraltarMarbellaMalaga